The Queen of the Americas

 To love, to live and reign forevermore.

-Now light the sacred cities of the West!
+Come light our sacred cities of the West!

 America, long live, forever blessed!